Types of Financial Assistance

 - Federal Direct Stafford Loans are student loans with repayment deferred until the student separates college or drops below half-time status.

 - Exit Loan Counseling is required by the Federal Government for all Student loan borrowers.
-This must be completed at the time of separation from the college or prior to graduation.
+This must be completed at the time of separation from the university or prior to graduation.
 Graduating students will not receive their diplomas or transcripts until Exit Counseling has been completed.
-The Exit Counseling interview can be accessed at www.studentloans.gov.
+The Exit Counseling interview can be accessed at www.studentaid.gov.

 - South Carolina Teacher Loans are available to students who are pursuing a teaching career.
 It is the responsibility of the students to determine whether they have met all the requirements for this loan (i.e. grade point average, state test scores, and class rank).